- Are you interested in improving health and health awareness?

 Epidemiology of Physical Activity (ÍÞH211F)

-Objective: Provide students with the oportunity to deepen their knowledge about the interaction between lifestyle, exercise and health and by looking at research in the field.
+Objective: Provide students with the opportunity to deepen their knowledge about the interaction between lifestyle, exercise and health and by looking at research in the field.
 Moreover, to gain more knowledge about various lifestyle-related diseases and the effects of exercise and training on them, both through preventive measures (primary prevention) and as a treatment option (secondary prevention).

 The course is intended to introduce epidemiological research methods in the field of the relationship between physical activity and health and increase students' understanding and skills in reading scientific articles critically.
 How exercise affects health and reduces the risk of various lifestyle-related diseases will be explored.
 Research and observations on the interaction between movement-related lifestyles and different health factors will be discussed.
 The course will be taught in lecture format.